freedomofpress/securedrop/docs/threat_model/mitigations.rst

 Countermeasures unique to *Source Interface*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  TLS on *Source Interface* is opt-in with an EV cert
+-  Only HTTP GET, POST and HEAD methods are allowed
 -  A number of mitigations are in place as protection against access control vulnerabilities on the *Source Interface*:

     - Source codenames are long and automatically generated